adammichaelwood/adammichaelwood.github.io/_posts/2015-01-25-on-fortune.md

 be mindful of the life for which you wait.

 Strawdogs we, and servants made to be,
-and only God's own grace has drawn us higher-
+and only God's own grace has drawn us higher---
 Not in our station, nor in ways we see:
 Salvation and The World do not conspire.